EricDahlvang/CertificateAppCredentials-CustomHeader-Sockets-Skills/README.md

     npm start
     ```

-## Testing the bot using Cognitive-Services-Direct-Line-Speech-Client
+## Testing the bot using Windows Voice Assistant Client

-[Direct Line Speech Client](https://github.com/Azure-Samples/Cognitive-Services-Direct-Line-Speech-Client) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.
+[Windows Voice Assistant Client](https://github.com/Azure-Samples/Cognitive-Services-Voice-Assistant/tree/master/clients/csharp-wpf) is a Windows desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.

 For more information, see [tutorial-voice-enable-your-bot-speech-sdk](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/tutorial-voice-enable-your-bot-speech-sdk)